 - Have a plan for high-risk situations (e.g., shopping or going out) and have clear rules for these times with the child.
 Handle it the same way as you would at home.

 These may seem like a lot of things to think about for you and your child.
-If you can take away just this message from the information above, it can help your relationship and parenting with your child:
+If you can take away just one message from the information above, it can help your relationship and parenting with your child:

 The biggest tip I can give a parent is to be CALM and CONSISTENT with your parenting.